id-daniel-mccoy/ichoose-beta/readme.md

 Disclaimer:

-At the time of creation this program was one of my first written in Rust.
+This program is used for progressive programming practice, as are all of my open projects.
 Therefore, this program is subject to errors, inefficiencies, and experimental changes throughout development.

 I hope you enjoy using or modifying this, or that you learned or valued from it in some way or another.